SCCWRP/jssh_web/README.md

 * `trndhab_prep.RData` preprocessed habitat data for trend analyses at individual sites, used in `saltrends.Rmd`

-* `trndst_prep.RData` preprocessed salmonid data for trend analyses at individual sites, used in `haban.Rmd`
+* `trndst_prep.RData` preprocessed steelhead data for trend analyses at individual sites, used in `haban.Rmd`